Lilypad-Tech/lilypad-docs/lilypad/lilypad-aurora-testnet/quick-start/install-run-requirements.md

 export WEB3_PRIVATE_KEY=<your private key>
 ```

 Verifying if the install is successful.
 Execute `lilypad` on your terminal and it should produce the following response.
-You could also execute ``

 ```bash
 Lilypad